Granulomatous Amebic Encephalitis

 Skin sores typically contain amebas and, if present, are biopsied.

 Granulomatous amebic encephalitis is often diagnosed only after death.

 Granulomatous amebic encephalitis and any skin sores are typically treated with a combination of drugs including

 and one or more of the following:

-Skin sores, if present, are cleaned and treated.
+Skin sores, if present, are cleaned.